Tejas-Joshi05/quicknodes_blender/README.md

 Date: 25/5/24
 Node groups made by Tejas Joshi

+---

+### How to install & use :

+1) In your current Blender Project, Go to :
+File ---> Append ---> Select the 'QuickNodes.blend' file ---> Select NodeTrees ---> Import all

+2) In the Geometry Nodes panel under groups, all the new Node Groups will be visible.

+---

 The node groups are made entirely using the default available nodes included in Blender 4.1 & do not have any external components.
 The explanation of the nodes is written below.

 ### Node details :